MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

                     // Get all the nondefault permissions and post them to the
                     // app's permission management page.
 The permission management
                     // page can present a list of custom permissions set for this
                     // profile and let the end user modify them.
-If you want to
-                    // build sections separated by permission kind, use
-                    // `GetNonDefaultPermissionCollectionForKind` instead.
                     CHECK_FAILURE(m_webViewProfile6->GetNonDefaultPermissionCollection(
                         Callback<
                             ICoreWebView2GetNonDefaultPermissionCollectionCompletedHandler>(